Humi-HR/go-structured-logger/README.md

-# Humi PHP Structured Logger
+# Humi Go Structured Logger

 ## What

-A structured logger for use in our PHP projects.
+A structured logger for use in our Go projects.

 <figure>
     <img width="300" src="logs.jpg"